VolpeUSDOT/FTOT-Public/docs/index.md

 * Add bugs and feature requests to the Issues tab in the [FTOT-Public GitHub repository](https://github.com/VolpeUSDOT/FTOT-Public/issues) for the Volpe Development Team to triage.

 #### Validation:
 * Volpe has validated FTOT using existing datasets commonly used by public sector freight professionals.
-More information on the informal validation effort is available here.
-(Check back soon for link.)
+More information on the informal validation effort is available [here](https://github.com/VolpeUSDOT/FTOT-Public/blob/github_pages/docs/FTOT_Validation_2%20Pager_2022_2_final.pdf).

 ## Credits:
 * Dr. Kristin Lewis (Volpe) <Kristin.Lewis@dot.gov>